pschool-in/curriculum/content/science/computer-4.md

 2. Second-generation (1959 - 1964): Transistors replaced vacuum tubes.
 It allowed computers to become smaller, faster, cheaper, more energy-efficient, and more reliable.
 Second-generation computers used assembly, languages.
 These were also the first computers that stored their instructions in their memory.
 Examples: IBM 1920, 1BM 1401, etc
 3. Third-generation (1965 - 1970): The development of the integrated circuit increased the speed and efficiency of computers.
 Computers for the first time became accessible to a mass audience.
 4. Fourth-generation (1971 - today): The microprocessor brought the fourth generation of computers.
 These small computers became more powerful.
 The concept of the Internet was introduced.
-5.Fifth-generation (Today to future): Based on Artificial Intelligence (AI).
+5. Fifth-generation (Today to future): Based on Artificial Intelligence (AI).
 It is still in development.